 Sally A. Nuamah conducts research on issues of race, gender, education policy and political behavior.
 She completed her Ph.D. in political science at Northwestern University in June 2016.
 She was named a post-doctoral fellow at Princeton University and a Women and Public Policy fellow at the Harvard Kennedy School.

 During her time at Princeton and Harvard, Sally developed two book projects, one on the political effects of public school closure (When Schools Close, TBD) and the other on gender education policy in U.S. and Africa (How Girls Achieve, 2019).

 Her dissertation examined the political consequences of school closure for racial equality and democratic politics.
 Her work has been supported by a number of grants including the National Science Foundation Graduate Research Fellowship and the University of Pennsylvania Pre-Doctoral Fellowship.

 In 2011, Sally Nuamah graduated from GWU a recipient of the prestigious Gates Millennium Scholarship, Coca-Cola Scholarship and Princeton University Prize award.
-Most notably, she was awarded the GW Manatt-Trachtenberg Award, presented to a student who has significantly challenged the social and intellectual conscience of the university, inducted into the Phi Beta Kappa fraternity, and named one of two Distinguished Scholars; the highest mark of distinction at the George Washington University.
+Most notably, she was awarded the GW Manatt-Trachtenberg Award, presented to a student who has significantly challenged the social and intellectual conscience of the university, inducted into the Phi Beta Kappa fraternity, awarded the Political Science prize, and named one of two Distinguished Scholars; the highest mark of distinction at the George Washington University.
 Sally Nuamah is now a Trustee on the George Washington University Board of Trustees.